Keenguru/unpacking-packing-files-into-folders/README.md

 Typical use case:
 When you have a cluttered folder with thousands of mixed file types and want them organized by extension in manageable groups.

-How to use:
-1) Place the batch file in your target directory
-2) Double-click to execute
-3) Files will be sorted into extension-named subfolders

 📂 Extract_files.bat
 What it does: